Joint optimization of fitting & matching in multi-view reconstruction: Introduction

 {\it Quadratic assignment problem} (QAP) normally appears in the context of non-parametric matching.
 For example, the methods in \cite{VK:PAMI12,berg2005shape,leordeanu2005spectral} estimate non-rigid motion correspondences as a sparse vector field.
 They rely on a quadratic term in the objective function to encourage geometric regularity between identified matched pairs.
 Such QAP formulations often appear in shape matching and object recognition.
 QAP is NP-hard and these methods use different techniques to approximate it.
 For example, \cite{Rang96graduated} approximates QAP by iteratively minimizing its first-order Taylor expansion, which reduces to a {\it linear assignment problem} (LAP).

 If correspondences are constrained by some parametric model(s), matching often simplifies to LAP when model parameters are fixed.
 In this case, the geometric regularity is enforced by a model fidelity term (linear w.r.t.~matching variables) and pair-wise consistencies \cite{VK:PAMI12,berg2005shape,leordeanu2005spectral} are no longer needed.
 Typically for FM problems, LAP-based feature matching and model parameter fitting are preformed in a {\it block coordinate descent} (BCD) fashion.
 For example, SoftPOSIT \cite{softposit} matches 2D image features to 3D object points and estimate camera pose in such iterative fashion.
 Building on the ideas in SoftPOSIT Serradell et al.~\cite{serradell2010combining} fit a single homography using geometric and appearance priors with unknown correspondences.
-It should be noted that although SoftPOSIT solves for the matching by using {\it softassign} \cite{Rang96graduated}---which will result in an approximate matching.
-SoftPOSIT justified using {\it softassign} by claiming that the objective function is non-linear.
-That claim is not exactly accurate as SoftPOSIT uses BCD to minimize that non-linear objective function.
-Thus, when solving for the matching all the other parameters are fixed and the objective function becomes linear in terms of the matching variables.
-For linear objective function the optimal matching could be found by using a Linear Programming solver\footnote{SoftPOST use of {\it softassign} to find the matching could be attributed to performance gains, as LP solvers will be considerably slow for large problems.}.
+SoftPOSIT utilizes is a smoothing technique that tries to move from one suboptimal solution of a smoothed version of the objective to another less smoothed one by decreasing the temperature, i.e. smoothing factor.
+Their technique does not guarantee global optimal, can not handle multiple models, and it is sensitive to the temperature update factor.

-Our work develops a generalization of LAP for solving FM problem when matching is constrained by an unknown number of geometric models.
+Our work develops a generalization of {\it linear assignment problem} for solving FM problem when matching is constrained by an unknown number of geometric models.
 In contrast to \cite{softposit,serradell2010combining}, we do not assume that matches/correspondences are constrained by a single parametric model.
 Note that in order to solve FM problem for multi-models, a regularization term is required to avoid over fitting.
-Unlike \cite{serradell2010combining,softposit}, our energy formulation includes label cost regularization \cite{LabelCosts:IJCV12} and spatial regularization as in some QAP approaches to matching \cite{VK:PAMI12}.
+Unlike \cite{serradell2010combining,softposit,VK:PAMI12}, our energy formulation includes label cost regularization as in \cite{LabelCosts:IJCV12}.